timdrysdale/practable-selftest/README.md

 - define an interface for a self test function in python (argument is test address, return is JSON report)
 - define test results format (ensure it can be marshalled by golang, e.g. have an array of test-result units)
 - capture some data from an experiment and develop a time-series extraction routine (pass it a tree describing which variables to collect, typically you want the time, and any other values which are relvant)
+- develop some tests that can use the time-series data as input
 - look at asyncio and websocket client in python to see how that all works
 - connect to a live experiment and start sending commands, collecting data, and implementing simple tests on the data you get back e.g. check motor stopped, start it, check motor spinning, check speed is within certain bound.
 Stop motor.
 Check motor stopped ... and so on ..